moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 export default ContentfulSeo;
 ```

-The `data` it recieves is the SEO field in its original state.
+The `data` it receives is the SEO field in its original state.

 So, to render Contentful SEO you just need to do the following: